Intel® Graphics Performance Analyzers (Intel® GPA) FAQ

 Q: What are the Intel® GPA system requirements?

 A: As the specific requirements depend both upon your target platform and analysis platform, read the Intel GPA release notes for detailed system requirements.

 Q: What graphics devices does Intel® GPA support?

-A: When the target platform is Windows* OS, Intel® GPA supports Intel® HD graphics (including Intel® HD Graphics 2000/3000 or later).
+A: When the target platform is Windows* OS, Intel® GPA supports Intel® HD graphics (including Intel® HD Graphics 2000/3000 or higher).
 Although Intel GPA may work with other graphics devices, they are unsupported, and some features and metrics may not be available on unsupported platforms.
-For the Google* Android* OS, Intel GPA only supports Intel phones based upon the Intel® Atom™ processor.
-Other Android* phones or tablets are not supported, and you should not attempt to run Intel GPA on these non-supported Android devices.
+For the Google* Android* OS, Intel GPA only supports Intel phones and tablets based upon the Intel® Atom™ processor.
+Other Android* phones or tablets are not supported, and you should not attempt to run Intel GPA on unsupported Android* devices.
 When using Intel GPA in the client/target mode, the minimum requirements of the client system used to analyze either Windows* or Android* workloads are: Intel Core Processor with a minimum of 2GB of memory, though at least 4GB of memory and a 64-bit OS are highly recommended.